cloud36/uplift_modeling_criteo/eda_notebooks/readme.md

 ## Attribute Analysis

 Due to privacy concerns, Criteo took the step of projecting the features onto a seperate vector space.
 Additionally, they do not provide any labels for the features (except generic F0, F1, F2, etc).

-For this reason, it will be impossible to know what these features represent (by design).
+For this reason, it is impossible to know what these features represent.
 However, these features still possess predictive power (as we can see in sanity check three below).
-Furthermore, we can still inspect these attributes via descriptive statistics as we see below.
+Furthermore, we can still inspect these attributes via descriptive statistics as shown below.

 ### Descriptive Statistics